zephyrproject-rtos/zephyr/doc/reference/usermode/syscalls.rst

 * Any other arguments that have a limited range of valid values.

-Handler functions involve a great deal of boilerplate code which has been made simpler by some macros in ``kernel/include/syscall_handlers.h``.
+Verification functions involve a great deal of boilerplate code which has been made simpler by some macros in ``kernel/include/syscall_handlers.h``.
-Handler functions should be declared using these macros.
+Verification functions should be declared using these macros.

 Argument Validation
 ===================